 This junior is a perfect example of that:

-The one thing that has really stuck out is the need to set boundaries in a dating relationship.
+“The one thing that has really stuck out is the need to set boundaries in a dating relationship.
 This is a challenge for me because I have not had any boundary lines in my life.
-Everything you said has encouraged me to set boundaries for the first time in my life.
+Everything you said has encouraged me to set boundaries for the first time in my life.”

 How sad that at 16/17 years old, this young lady had to figure out how to do something that she should have been doing all her life—setting boundaries!